PhillipAColes/ExoMatch/README.md

 ## Input / Output

 ExoMatch requires one input file and two line list files.
 The complete list of keywords that can be used in the input file is given [here](https://github.com/PhillipAColes/ExoMatch/blob/master/docs/keywords.txt).
+For example inputs that use [ExoMol](http://exomol.com/) and [HITRAN](https://hitran.org/) data  see [here](https://github.com/PhillipAColes/ExoMatch/tree/master/sampleinput)

 Please see the [documentation](https://github.com/PhillipAColes/ExoMatch/blob/master/docs/ExoMatch-13022020.pdf) for how to use the keywords, and for how to format the line list files.

 ## Running tests